Research Projects

 A multiplexed approach to improve tumoral targeting and chemotherapeutic treatment

-Drawbacks of nanoparticles are: poor tissue extravasation, incomplete drug release, and off-targeted delivery to the reticuloendothelial system and organs.
-The Law lab developed a new nanofiber platform (NFP) displaying a unique dimension (0.5 x 5 x 100 nm) different from other nanoparticles (Carousel Image 1).
-The NFP has an excellent tumor-targeting property (Carousel Film 1).
-It can...
+Drawbacks of nanoparticles are poor tissue extravasation, incomplete drug release, and off-targeted delivery to the reticuloendothelial system and organs.
+The Law lab developed a new nanofiber platform (NFP) displaying a unique dimension (0.5 x 5 x 100 nm) different from other nanoparticles.
+The NFP has an excellent tumor-targeting property.
+It can structurally transform into 10-times larger...

 Anticancer agents

-To improve treatment outcome, multiple drugs of distinctive mechanisms but complementary anticancer activities are often used to enhance antitumor efficacy and minimize risk of acquiring drug resistance.
-Specifically, the Law lab investigates the synergistic effects of drug combinations (Carousel Image 5), with the aim of developing new therapeutic strategies, such as drug-induced targeting...
+To improve treatment outcomes, multiple drugs of distinctive mechanisms but complementary anticancer activities are often used to enhance antitumor efficacy and minimize the risk of acquiring drug resistance.
+Specifically, the Law Lab investigates the synergistic effects of drug combinations to develop new therapeutic strategies, such as drug-induced targeting approaches, for cancer treatments....

 PET measures of CSF clearance in preclinical AD